Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Methodology

-The sound encoder takes in sound feature $S$ and outputs an encoding, which we call the concept vector $C$.
-This vector encapsulates the information for the sound and mimics the functionality of humans’ conceptual representations of words when they map sound to meaning.
-This vector is the agent's own interpretation of the sound, which is formed through its interaction with the environment.
+The sound interpreter takes in sound feature $S$ and outputs an encoding, which we call the concept vector $C$.
+This vector is the agent's own interpretation of the sound command, which is formed through its interaction with the environment.
+This vector encapsulates the information for the sound and mimics the functionality of humans’ conceptual representations when they map sound to meaning.
 The sound feature $S\in\mathbb{R}^{N \times m}$ is the Mel Frequency Cepstral Coefficients (MFCCs) of the raw acoustic signal \cite{davis1980comparison}, where $N$ is the number of frames of the signal and the $m$ is the number of MFCCs for a frame.
 We use $S^j$ to denote the $j^{th}$ frame of $S$, where $j\in\{1,2,...,N\}$.

 A single layer bi-directional long short-term memory (BiLSTM) network with number of units $d_S$ and zero initial state is used to encode $S$ \cite{schuster1997bidirectional}.
 Let $h_j=[\overrightarrow{h}_j^\top, \overleftarrow{h}_j^\top]^\top \in\mathbb{R}^{2d_S}$ be the concatenated output of the forward and backward cells of the BiLSTM at frame $j$.
 The BiLSTM output for $S$ is $h=[h_1^\top; h_2^\top;...;h_N^\top] \in \mathbb{R}^{N \times 2d_S}$.
 An attention layer over the BiLSTM is applied to select the relevant temporal locations over the input sequence.
 The final hidden states $h_N$ is first expanded to a $N \times 2d_S$ matrix.
 Let $h_A\in \mathbb{R}^{N \times 4d_S}$ be the result of concatenation between $h$ and the expanded $h_N$.
 The unnormalized score $e\in\mathbb{R}^{N}$ for $h$ is $e=f(h_A) v_A$, where $f(\cdot)$ are fully connected layers, the last of which has $l$ units, and $v_A\in\mathbb{R}^{l}$ are trainable weights.
 The weight $\alpha\in\mathbb{R}^{N}$ for each $h_j$ in $h$ is calculated by a softmax function: $\alpha=\text{softmax}(e)$.
 The weighted sum of these $h_j$, denoted $c\in\mathbb{R}^{2d_S}$, is computed by multiplying the concatenated output of the BiLSTM with the weight $\alpha\in\mathbb{R}^{N}$: $c=h^\top\alpha$.
 The concept vector is given by $C=g(c)$, where $g(\cdot)$ are fully connected layers with $\text{tanh}$ activation that transforms $c$ into a 64-dimensional vector.